flano-yuki/base-drafts/draft-ietf-quic-transport.md

 stream before the RST_STREAM frame, and the receiver MUST use the final offset to account for all bytes sent on the stream in its connection level flow controller.

-### Response to a RST_STREAM

-Since streams are bidirectional, a sender of a RST_STREAM needs to know how many bytes the peer has sent on the stream.
-An endpoint that receives a RST_STREAM frame (and which has not sent a FIN or a RST_STREAM) MUST immediately respond with a RST_STREAM frame bearing the offset of the last byte sent on this stream as the final offset, and MUST NOT send any more data on the stream.
-This RST_STREAM SHOULD contain the error code QUIC_RECEIVED_RST.

 ### Offset Increment